Nurse entry practice programme

 - Comprehensive orientation to NMH or NetP partner organisation

 - Ongoing support from formally prepared preceptors who understand and apply principals of adult learning

-- 12 study days including a level 7 Graduate Certificate course - Rapid Assessment of the Acutely Unwell Patient - delivered by ARA Institute in Nelson
+- 12 study days including a level 7 graduate certificate course delivered by ARA Institute in Nelson

 - Two developmental days for goal setting, formative and summative assessment, peer support and cultural support.